7TH ANNUAL RIDE-T0-REMEMBER CHARITY BIKE RIDE – SEPTEMBER 21, 2019

 Fallen, but not forgotten

-On September 16th 2017, the Springfield Police Department will be joined by members of the community and other members of Law Enforcement and Public Safety agencies for the fifth annual Ride To Remember charity bicycle ride from Springfield to Boston, MA.
-This ride is open to the public but it does require the purchase of a rider’s jersey if you do not already have one.
-Rider’s jerseys can be purchased here.
+On September 20th 2014, the Springfield Police Department will be joined by other members of Law Enforcement and Public Safety agencies for the second annual Ride to Remember charity bicycle ride from Springfield to Boston Massachusetts.

 - The primary purpose of the bicycle ride is to raise public awareness of officers who have died in the line of duty.